-Warning: This computer program is protected by copyright law and international treaties.
-Unauthorized reproduction or distribution of this program, or any portion of it, may result in severe civil and criminal penalties.
-Copyright 2019 simufact engineering gmbh and its licensors.
-All rights reserved.
+Warning: This computer program ("Software" is protected by intellectual property law including trade secret law, copyright law and international treaties.
+Reproduction or distribution in any manner requires written permission of Hexagon

+Manufacturing Intelligence, Inc. or its beneficiaries under the terms of a valid license.
+Unauthorized reproduction or distribution of this Software, or any portion of it may result in severe civil and criminal penalties.